 His wife's marker at the Glebe Cemetery uses the AN surname ending and his original marker is no longer here so we don't know what it used.
 A Bethel Church committee got together and came up with McCutchen (EN) for him and so it used it on the memorial monument.
 There are a few errors on the memorial, but the majority is correct from records found in multiple sources.
 We are indebted to them for this generous acknowledgement of the pioneers and patriots buried here since so few markers are here and few are legible today.
 The date in the 1900's the U.S. Government marker was installed is unknown.

-The large granite memorial at North Mountain Burying Ground was installed in the 1980's by Bethel Church (formerly the North Mountain Meeting House) says
+The large granite memorial, a cenotaph, at North Mountain Burying Ground was installed in the 1980's by Bethel Presbyterian Church (formerly the North Mountain Meeting House) says